 1 What is the likely impact on equality of opportunity for those affected by this policy, for each of the Section 75 equality categories?
-(Please provide details) Section 75 category Details of policy impact Level of impact? (minor/major/none) Religious belief This Procedure is unlikely to impact on equality of opportunity for this group.
+(Please provide details) Section 75 category Details of policy impact Level of impact? (minor/major/none) Religious belief This policy is unlikely to impact on equality of opportunity for this group.
 There is no data that has been considered or identified that would demonstrate differential impact based on an individual's religious belief.
-None Political opinion This Procedure is unlikely to impact on equality of opportunity for this group.
+None Political opinion This policy is unlikely to impact on equality of opportunity for this group.
 There is no data that has been considered or identified that would demonstrate differential impact based on an individual's political opinion.
-None Racial group This Procedure is unlikely to impact on equality of opportunity for this group.
+None Racial group This policy is unlikely to impact on equality of opportunity for this group.
 There is no data that has been considered or identified that would demonstrate differential impact based on an individual's racial group.
+None Age This policy is likely to have a positive impact on equality of opportunity for this group given that with increased age comes the potential for an increase in potential for acquiring various health issues.
+Minor (+) Marital status This policy is unlikely to impact on equality of opportunity for this group.
+There is no data that has been considered or identified that would demonstrate differential impact based on an individual's marital status.
+None Sexual orientation This policy is unlikely to impact on equality of opportunity for this group.
 None